nfgrilo/sherpany-challenge/README.md

 A `UICollectionView` is used to show all the post details:

-- post title and post body: implemented as a collection view header (first)
+- post title and post body: implemented as the first collection view section header (`PostDetailsHeaderView`)
-- album titles: implemented as collection view sections
+- album titles: implemented as collection view sections (`PostAlbumHeaderView`)
-- photos: implemented as collection view items
+- photos: implemented as collection view items (`PostAlbumCollectionViewCell`)

 A custom collection view layout was implemented (`PostAlbumCollectionViewFlowLayout`) in order to have top-aligned photos.

 `PostDetailsCoordinator` implements `PostSelectedDelegate` to be notified of post selection changes.
-Whenever a post is selected, the coordinator will instruct its view controller to refresh its contents preserving its viewing context (selected post, scrolling position, albums collapsed state, and if a full-sized photo is being shown).
+Whenever a post is selected, the coordinator will instruct its view controller to refresh its contents.
+In case we have just refreshed all data (fetch & merge), it will re-select the same post and restore the viewing context (scrolling position, albums collapsed state, and if a full-sized photo is being shown).

 #### Full-Sized Photos

 `FullscreenPhotoCoordinator` handles the view controller responsible for showing full-sized images.
 It is a *child coordinator* of `PostDetailsCoordinator`.
+The coordinator will then make use of `FullscreenPhotoViewController` to display full-sized photos.
+User can navigate back using the navigation bar back button or tapping the photo.

+Network requests to full-sized photos are always made with *higher priority* than any thumbnail.

 ### Dependencies